IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Friedrich_Nietzsche" target="_blank">Friedrich Nietzsche</a>

+>“The principle can be established that for a man who does not cheat, what he believes to be true must determine his action.
+Belief in the absurdity of existence must then dictate his conduct.”

+― <a href="https://en.wikipedia.org/wiki/Albert_Camus" target="_blank">Albert Camus</a>

+>“Less well known [than other paradoxes] is **the paradox of tolerance**: Unlimited tolerance must lead to the disappearance of tolerance.
+If we extend unlimited tolerance even to those who are intolerant, if we are not prepared to defend a tolerant society against the onslaught of the intolerant, then the tolerant will be destroyed, and tolerance with them.—In this formulation, I do not imply, for instance, that we should always suppress the utterance of intolerant philosophies; as long as we can counter them by rational argument and keep them in check by public opinion, suppression would certainly be most unwise.
+But we should claim the right to suppress them if necessary even by force; for it may easily turn out that they are not prepared to meet us on the level of rational argument, but begin by denouncing all argument; they may forbid their followers to listen to rational argument, because it is deceptive, and teach them to answer arguments by the use of their fists or pistols.
+We should therefore claim, in the name of tolerance, the right not to tolerate the intolerant.
+We should claim that any movement preaching intolerance places itself outside the law and we should consider incitement to intolerance and persecution as criminal, in the same way as we should consider incitement to murder, or to kidnapping, or to the revival of the slave trade, as criminal.”

+>“Science must begin with myths, and with the **criticism of myths**.”

+>“...no matter how many instances of white swans we may have observed, this does not justify the conclusion that all swans are white.”

+>“The game of science is, in principle, without end.
+He who decides one day that scientific statements do not call for any further test, and that they can be regarded as finally verified, retires from the game.”

+>“True ignorance is not the absence of knowledge, but the refusal to acquire it.”

+>“Since we can never know anything for sure, it is simply not worth searching for certainty; but it is well worth searching for truth; and we do this chiefly by searching for mistakes, so that we have to correct them.”

+>“You can choose whatever name you like for the two types of government.
+I personally call the type of government which can be removed without violence "democracy", and the other "tyranny".”

+>“If in this book harsh words are spoken about some of the greatest among the intellectual leaders of mankind, my motive is not, I hope, the wish to belittle them.
+It springs rather from my conviction that, if our civilization is to survive, we must break with the habit of deference to great men.
+Great men may make great mistakes; and as the book tries to show, some of the greatest leaders of the past supported the perennial attack on freedom and reason.
+Their influence, too rarely challenged, continues to mislead those on whose defence civilization depends, and to divide them.
+The responsibility of this tragic and possibly fatal division becomes ours **if we hesitate to be outspoken in our criticism of what admittedly is a part of our intellectual heritage.
+By reluctance to criticize some of it, we may help to destroy it all.**”

+>“I believe that there is, from the ethical point of view, no symmetry between suffering and happiness, or between pain and pleasure.
+Both the greatest happiness principle of the Utilitarians and Kant's principle 'Promote other people's happiness ..' seem to me (at least in their formulations) wrong on this point which, however, is not completely decidable by rational argument.
+In my opinion human suffering makes a direct moral appeal, namely, the appeal for help, while there is no similar call to increase the happiness of a man who is doing well anyway.
+(A further criticism of the Utilitarian formula 'Maximize pleasure' is that it assumes, in principle, a continuous pleasure-pain scale which allows us to treat degrees of pain as negative degrees of pleasure.
+But, from the moral point of view, pain cannot be outweighed by pleasure, and especially not one man's pain by another man's pleasure. **Instead of the greatest happiness for the greatest number**, one should demand, more modestly, **the least amount of avoidable suffering for all**; and further, that unavoidable suffering—such as hunger in times of an unavoidable shortage of food—should be distributed as equally as possible.)”

+― <a href="https://en.wikipedia.org/wiki/Karl_Popper" target="_blank">Karl Popper</a>

 >“Is the pious being loved by the gods because it is pious, or is it pious because it is being loved by the gods?”

 >“As for me, all I know is that I know nothing.”